-4.9 The Constitution is subject to regular review.
+4.8 The Constitution is subject to regular review.
 The Monitoring Officer advises the Governance and Audit Committee which reports to full Council.
+In 2016/17 the Council approved changes to its scheme of delegation to Chief Officers

 Annual Compliance Assessment